twistedturtle/blender-index-visualiser/README.md

 # Index Visualiser
-Show the indices of mesh components in a readable manner.
-Works with verts, edges and faces.
+Show the indices of verts, edges and faces in a readable manner.

+There is a similar feature built into blender, but sometimes it's difficult to read the labels.
+The only control is font colour.

+This addon replicates this feature but adds in a background to make it more legible.
+You can control the font/background colours, and the font size (and of course turn it on/off).

+A keyboard shortcut is defined for convenience, this can be changed within blender.

+F6 - Toggle labels

-The selection mode determines which indices are displayed.
+Like the inbuilt functionality, the selection mode determines which indices are displayed.
 The other controls are found in the Overlay menu when in EDIT mode, under the Dev header.

 <img src="pics/screenshot.png" width="600">

-Two keyboard shortcuts are defined by default.

-F5 - Reload scripts <br>
-F6 - Toggle labels

-If you reload scripts normally whilst the labels are displayed, then you'll lose the reference to the draw callback.
-This means you won't be able to turn the labels off until you restart blender.

-The custom reload scripts operator (F5) simply removes the callback, then reloads scripts using `bpy.ops.script.reload()` (the normal method) and should it be necessary re-adds the callback.
+If you want to change the defaults then create a new file, change the values and save it as a new startup file (however Indices always defaults to off).
+Or you can modify `index-visualiser.py`.

 ### Install